 - Depending on your study requirements, screen for medication, particular diagnoses, and metal health.
+See the MEG screening template for help in selecting your questions.
 You can arrange a free artefact scan in advance, or have a reserve participant ready to fill the scanning slot if required.
 To book a free artefact test ask a member of MEG support staff to make the booking for you so you don't use your session allowance. - Check whether your participant needs eyesight correction.
 If they need correction, and if you want to use the plastic frames (see MEG study design considerations), then obtain their prescription in advance and check that the lenses can make the prescription (see Plastic frames and lenses guide).